-Services that are covered for you What you must pay when you get these services Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier to mail you a Provider Directory.
+Services that are covered for you What you must pay when you get these services Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier for updated provider information or to ask us to mail you a Provider Directory .
 Hospice care You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: • Drugs for symptom control and pain relief When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CarePartners of Connecticut Short-term respite care CareAdvantage Premier.
-Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CarePartners of Connecticut CareAdvantage Prime.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

+• If you obtain the covered services from a network

+in-network services

+provider, you only pay the plan cost-sharing amount for